Benchmarking Time Series Foundation Models for Short-Term Household Electricity Load Forecasting: Related Work

 Statistical approaches (e.g., SeasonalAverage, ARIMA), as well as more recently machine learning and deep learning approaches based on neural networks, dominate the field of low-voltage level electricity STLF \cite{Tzafestas2001,Haben.2021,Tarmanini.2023, Vanting.2021}. \citet{Hopf2023} conducted a meta-analysis on household electricity STLF and showed that especially hybrid neural networks (NNs) and long short-term memory (LSTM) NNs significantly reduce the forecasting error on the individual (i.e., low-voltage household) level.

 Considering deep learning approaches, recent studies show that forecasting methods based on the Transformer \cite{Vaswani.2017} architecture tend to outperform other approaches, especially LSTMs, in diverse forecasting domains \cite{Ahmed2023, Lara.2021, Li2023, Nascimento2023, Sun2023}.
 Furthermore, various studies compared the performance of different variants of Transformer architectures. \citet{wen_Transformers_survery_2022} compare different Transformer architectures' forecasting accuracy using different input lengths and different numbers of layers.
 While they could not determine a superior architecture, they found that using input sizes exceeding the horizon decreases the forecasting performance of Transformer-based architectures, whereas the performance increases with a rising number of layers \cite{wen_Transformers_survery_2022}.
+In contrast \cite{GAO2023100142} found that combining different learning strategies in an adaptive theory-guided framework improves performance compared to the vanilla transformer.

-Returning to electricity STLF, many studies focused on electricity STLF at the substation \cite{Giacomazzi.2023} or grid level \cite{Zhang.2022,Zhao.2021}, or investigate multivariate methods \cite{Zhang.2021,Cen.2024}, while only four studies focus on the use of TFS Transformers in univariate household electricity STLF (see Table \ref{tab:related_work_studies}).
+Returning to electricity STLF, many studies focused on electricity STLF at the substation \cite{Giacomazzi.2023} or grid level \cite{Zhang.2022, Zhao.2021}, or investigate multivariate methods \cite{Zhang.2021, Cen.2024}, while only four studies focus on the use of TFS Transformers in univariate household electricity STLF (see Table \ref{tab:related_work_studies}).

 \citet{Upadhyay.2023} proposed a VanillaTransformer with a modified training strategy, which predicts the 25th hour based on the historical 24 hours, while the loss is only computed for the 25th forecast value.
 They compare their approach with diverse machine learning and deep learning algorithms, including random forests, CNN, and LSTM architectures.
 Furthermore, they show that the Transformer performs best, directly followed by LSTMs.